Every Once in a While: Content

 The song's narrator asks a former lover if she still thinks about him, and she says every once in a while.
 In reality she constantly thinks about their old relationship and wants to return to the way things were.
+It is in the key of E major.

 Critical reception

 Deborah Evans Price of Billboard magazine reviewed the song favorably, saying that the trio "blends sharp hooks and heavenly harmony on this satisfying sophomore single."
 She goes on to say that Paul's voice "grows on you, and that's a good thing, because it looks like BlackHawk is going to be around for a while."

 Music video

 The music video was directed by Michael Oblowitz.

 Chart performance

 "Every Once in a While" debuted at number 74 on the Billboard Hot Country Singles & Tracks chart for the week of April 16, 1994, and peaked at number 2 on the week of July 23, 1994.